juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

      ![date](date-check.png)

      Press the ```space bar``` to page through the output.
-You are looking for any date in the Converted Date column that does not follow the YYYY-MM--DD format.
+You are looking for any date in the Converted Date column that does not follow the YYYY-MM-DD format.

    In the above case, line 5 has an invalid date.
 You can use MS Excel to edit the date in the <b>export.csv</b> file.